Workers’ Compensation & COVID-19

 As many of our unionized workplaces are classified as essential services or have been declared as essential workplaces during this emergency, the Union continues to monitor your safety and security.
 Even with extensive sanitation and cleansing of our workplaces, many members will be at higher risk of exposure to COVID-19.

-If you become symptomatic and/or get a COVID-19 diagnosis and must quarantine, the federal government has two income protection programs in place: Employment Insurance (EI) and the Canada Emergency Response Benefit (CERB).
+If you become symptomatic and/or get a COVID-19 diagnosis and must quarantine, or have to look after a child or family member due to school closures and other eligible reasons, the federal government has income protection programs in place for workers including:

 As it stands, WSIB benefits may be available to frontline and essential members if it can be shown they likely contracted COVID-19 out of and in the course of employment.